 Another area of interest may be The Fruita Paleontology Area, which is also co-managed by the Museums of Western Colorado and the Bureau of Land Management.
 This area is a small, one-half-mile square of bentonite just a few minutes from downtown Fruita.
 This tiny spot between the mighty Colorado River and the soaring uplifts of the McInnis Canyons National Conservation Area preserves a diverse piece of prehistoric life from the Jurassic Period, dating back 150 million years.

-Interested in doing some digging into the Grand Valley's Geology history and details, then you need to check out the Museums of Western Colorado website to learn more.
+Interested in doing some digging into the Grand Junction area's Geology history and details, then you need to check out the Museums of Western Colorado website to learn more.